 Create A Business Customer

-A business object contains identification information such as name, employer identification number, address, phone number and email address.
+A business resource contains identification information such as name, employer identification number, address, phone number and email address.
 It also contains status attributes to manage the lifecycle of the object.
 A business can progress from a prospect to an active business to an inactive former customer.
 A business is one of the core entities on Synctera.
-Accounts, ACH and cards are all tied to the business resource.
+Benefical Owners, Accounts, ACH and cards are all tied to the business resource.

 Business Creation Steps